 All four had perfectly fine lives in big cities.
 But one visit here was all it took to make them pull up stakes and feed their creative spirits full time.
-Today, Jim and Stephanie own New Harmony Soap; Laura sells her work in local galleries.
-"I felt that many like-minded people lived here—people who were very artistic and intellectual,” Laura says.
+Today, the Spanns own New Harmony Soap; Nicholson sells her work in local galleries.
+"I felt that many like-minded people lived here—people who were very artistic and intellectual," Nicholson says.

 The Rev. George Rapp founded New Harmony in 1814 with dreams of building a utopian community.
 In just 10 years, his Harmonie Society erected 180 buildings on 20,000 acres along the Wabash River.
 The town boasted a thriving cloth trade, a bank and the first commercial brewery in Indiana.

 Those first residents thought they were coming into the wilderness to fulfill a prophecy from Revelation, but the influx of other settlers from Germany never materialized.
 So in 1824, they returned to Pennsylvania, selling the town to Welsh industrialist Robert Owen.
 His own utopian vision for the town, which emphasized education and equality, collapsed in just two years.